HadrianFinch/datapacks/ScotlandCombatTournament/ideas.md

 ## Cleric
 *tag: cleric_role*

-Has two items that create powerfull hea ack hostile mobs for you.
+Has two items that create powerfull regeneration or withering auras.
+Also has a guardian angel that will attack hostile mobs for the player

 ## Dasher
 Has a pair of unbreakable netherite boots that reduce all falldamage, grant Speed, Jump Boost, Super fast swiming, and the ability to walk across water and lava.